The Complete Guide To Facial Skin Laxity & Loose Skin

 - Stimulating collagen production and cellular renewal

 Some people can significantly improve the appearance of their sagging skin without surgery.
 All surgeries have risks and are associated with various possible dangers.
-Make the decision to get any type of surgery carefully and slowly.
+Decide to get any type of surgery carefully and slowly.

 Your plastic surgeon will assess your unique needs for correcting facial skin laxity, and then, recommend the best treatment option for you.